miyagawa/plack-handbook/en/05_run_a_static_web_server_with_plack.md

 ## Day 5: Run a static web server with Plack

 The Plack distribution comes with some ready made PSGI applications in the Plack::App namespace.
-Some of them might be pretty handy, examples of that would be [Plack::App::File](http://search.cpan.org/perldoc?Plack::App::File) and [Plack::App::Directory](http://search.cpan.org/perldoc?Plack::App::Directory).
+Some of them might be pretty handy, for instance [Plack::App::File](http://search.cpan.org/perldoc?Plack::App::File) and [Plack::App::Directory](http://search.cpan.org/perldoc?Plack::App::Directory).

-Plack::App::File translates a request path like `/foo/bar.html` into a local file like `/path/to/htdocs/foo/bar.html` and opens the file handle and passes it back as a PSGI response.
-So it does basically what a static web server like lighttpd, nginx or Apache does.
+Plack::App::File translates a request path like `/foo/bar.html` into a local file like `/path/to/htdocs/foo/bar.html`, opens the file handle, and passes it back as a PSGI response.
+So it basically does what a static web server like lighttpd, nginx or Apache does.

 Plack::App::Directory is a wrapper around Plack::App::File that gives a directory index, just like [Apache's mod_autoindex](http://httpd.apache.org/docs/2.0/mod/mod_autoindex.html) does.